Melanoma and other skin cancers

-FDA approved for the treatment of superficial basal cell cancer and actinic keratoses.
-Investigated for Bowen's disease and squamous cell cancer.
+FDA-approved for the treatment of superficial basal cell cancer and actinic keratoses.
+Investigated for Bowen disease and squamous cell cancer.

 Imiquimod is a topical cream.
-Frequency and duration of application continues to be studied.
+Frequency and duration of application continue to be studied.

 Applied 2 times per week for 16 weeks for AK.

 Imiquimod triggers the production of immune factors that help fight cell proliferation.
 It should be used only when surgery for basal cell cancer is inappropriate.

 Interferons are immune factors that are being used to treat a number of serious conditions.
 Alpha-interferon injections may be effective against skin cancers that are hard to treat using conventional surgical measures.
 Cosmetic results are reported by 83% of patients to be good or very good.

 |Ingenol mebutate ||Actinic keratoses on the face, scalp, trunk, and extremities. ||Topical gel||FDA-approved in 2012, the drug kills abnormal skin cells.
 Refrigerated gel is applied to the skin once daily for 2 to 3 days.|

 Virtually all basal and squamous type skin cancers can be cured if treated early.
 These cancers are more likely to recur if they develop on the head and neck area, or if they are thicker.
 Most of the time, the recurrence will be local (at the same location as the original tumor).

 The outlook for melanoma depends on when it is diagnosed and where it forms on the body.